procopio420/wall-app-frontend/README.md

 # Wall App - Frontend

-The project is hosted using Heroku: https://wall-app-assignment.herokuapp.com/
+The project is hosted using Heroku: https://wall-app-assignment.herokuapp.com/ Or you can follow the instructions to run it locally
 ## Installation

 Clone the project and install it's requirements.